ExtendRealityLtd/VRTK.Prefabs/README.md

 # VRTK.Prefabs

-A productive toolkit for rapidly building spatial computing solutions in the Unity software.
+A collection of productive prefabs for rapidly building spatial computing solutions in the Unity software.